20 Great Books for Animal Lovers

 Discover the heartwarming true story of Dewey, an abandoned kitten found in the book drop of the Spencer Public Library on a freezing winter morning.
 Adopted by the library staff, Dewey becomes the beloved mascot of the small-town institution, charming locals and visitors alike with his antics and affections.
 This non-fiction chronicles Dewey’s impact on the town but also addresses the farming industry in both Spencer and Iowa as a whole.

 The author was born in Spencer and raised on an Iowa farm.
-This book also includes her family story, making it part memoir, part history of Iowa family, and part lovable cat tales about Dewey’s positive impact on the town.
+This book also includes her family story, making it part memoir, part history of an Iowa family, and part lovable cat tales about Dewey’s positive impact on the town.

 Printable Version of this List